 The next step is to give students some specific techniques that can be used to grab the reader’s attention.
 These techniques include:

 - Use dialogue: have the main character talking to someone.

 - Jump right into the action of the story

 - Start with a quotation from an expert or someone well-known

 While presenting these techniques to students, it is helpful to read examples of them in children’s literature and have students try to identify which technique(s) the author used.

 Next give students a topic and have them practice writing 2 or 3 leads, trying out various techniques.
 Explain that authors usually try out several leads before settling on one.
 Share the fact that E.B.
 White experimented with over a dozen leads before settling on one.
 You may want to show some of them to your students.
-They can be found at Charlotte’s Web leads.
+You can find some of them here: Charlotte’s Web leads.

-I have my students purposely write boring leads and then revise them using the techniques we have studied.
+I have my students purposely write boring leads and then revise them using the techniques we have studies.
 Here are some examples of their boring leads and revisions: